KtuGpa/KTU2024Scheme/README.md

 ├── script.js
 └── styles.css

-group-*.html : Individual calculators for each student group.

-index.html : Landing page directing users to their respective group calculators.

-script.js : Handles grade input processing and SGPA calculation logic.

-styles.css : Defines the visual styling of the application.

 📈 How It Works

-Users input their grades for each subject as per their group's curriculum.
-Upon submission, the calculator computes the SGPA based on the entered grades and the credit weightage of each subject, adhering to the KTU 2024 grading guidelines.
+Each calculator allows students to enter their grades according to their curriculum group.
+The SGPA is then computed based on subject credits and KTU’s grading rules.

 🤝 Contributing

 Contributions are welcome!
-If you'd like to enhance the calculator, fix bugs, or add new features:

-1. Fork the Repository
+1. Fork the repo

-2. Create a New Branch:  git checkout -b feature-name
+2. Create a new branch: git checkout -b feature-name

-3. Commit Your Changes:  git commit -m 'Add feature'
+3. Commit your changes: git commit -m "Add new feature"

-4. Push to the Branch:  git push origin feature-name
+4. Push to your fork: git push origin feature-name

-5. Open a Pull Request
+5. Submit a pull request

-Please ensure your code adheres to the existing code style and includes relevant documentation.

 📄 License

 This project is licensed under the MIT License.